Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 The Verdict: Choosing One Will Depend on Your Preference

-I’ve laid out all the reasons you should consider a Dyson or Tineco—choosing which will boil down to personal inclinations.
+I’ve laid out all the reasons you should consider a Dyson or Tineco; choosing which will boil down to personal preferences.

 Dyson offers a more polished product with better steering and a better-designed dust container.
 It’s easier to empty and better on carpet if you opt for the V11 or V15 variants.

-Tineco is the less expensive option with more tools, a removable battery, and a trigger lock absent with Dyson.
+Tineco is the less expensive option, offering more tools, a removable battery, and a trigger lock that is absent with Dyson.

 In most of the tests, it cleans as well as a Dyson, so it provides more value for your dollar.

 Regardless of which brand you select, you won’t go wrong with either.
-Make sure to make a checklist on what features you prioritize and make a decision from there.
+Make sure to make a checklist of what features you prioritize and make a decision from there.